Case Study

 A content agency used ChatGPT to write blog posts, email sequences and ad copy for twelve clients.
 The content was edited and published without any disclosure that AI was used in its creation.

-EU AI Act Article 50(4) comes into force on 2 August 2026 — weeks away.
-It requires that AI-generated content intended for public audiences is clearly disclosed.
+EU AI Act Article 50(4) comes into force on 2 August 2026.
+It requires that AI generated content intended for public audiences is clearly disclosed.
 This copy was written by ChatGPT, edited by a human, and then published with the claim that it comes from 'genuine human expertise.'
-That is not disclosure — it is the opposite.
+That is not disclosure, it is the opposite.
 The agency is producing this content for twelve clients across the EU market.
 Every piece of undisclosed AI content published after 2 August 2026 is a violation.
 Fines reach €15 million or 3% of global annual turnover.
-The agency that produced the content, not just the client that published it, is in the regulatory frame.

 The fix

-Add disclosure language to all AI-assisted content: 'This content was created with the assistance of AI writing tools and reviewed by [Name] on [Date].'
+Add disclosure language to all AI assisted content: 'This content was created with the assistance of AI writing tools and reviewed by [Name] on [Date].'
 Document your human editorial review process.
 Update all client contracts to include AI tool usage clauses.
-Audit existing content published after 2 August 2026 and add disclosures retrospectively where possible.

 If not fixed